-- 51% of Chichester Harbour AONB is designated as Sites of Special Scientific Interest (SSSI), covering 3,965 hectares. - There are 3 internationally Important Birds that use the Harbour: dunlin, dark-bellied brent geese and black-tailed godwit. - There are 8 nationally Important Birds that use the Harbour: redshank, curlew, grey plover, bar-tailed godwit, ringed plover, little egret, red breasted merganser, and greenshank. - There are approximately 40 harbour (common) seals and 10 grey seals. - There are approximately 200 maritime taxa including invertebrates, algae and fish.
+- 51% of Chichester Harbour National Landscape is designated as Sites of Special Scientific Interest (SSSI), covering 3,965 hectares. - There are 2 internationally Important Birds that use the Harbour: the dark-bellied brent goose and the black-tailed godwit. - There are 10 nationally Important Birds that use the Harbour: the bar-tailed godwit, the curlew, the dunlin, the grey plover, the greenshank, the little egret, the red breasted merganser, the redshank, the ringed plover, and the sanderling. - There are approximately 60 harbour (common) seals and 20 grey seals. - There are approximately 200 maritime taxa including invertebrates, algae and fish.